 How reading is taught

-The children all work in a focused Guided Reading group at least once a week.
-This is planned according to the reading level the children are working at and will involve decoding, comprehension and language activities.
-During Guided Reading the children will also carry out independent reading tasks which may include using Bug Club activities or practising phonic and spelling activities.
-Children read individually to an adult in school at least once a week.
-We are also lucky to have helpers who hear readers in school.
-They will date and initial this in your child’s reading diary.
-Reading activities will happen at many other times, linking their skills through cross curricular learning.
+During Guided Reading the children will carry out independent reading tasks linked to The Vipers, and they may also be practising phonics and spellings.
+Reading activities will happen at many other times, linking skills through cross curricular learning.
 An example of this may be researching a topic using information books or online searches.
 Children will also take part in shared reading sessions which takes place as a whole class and incidental reading over the day such as reading signs, labels and other environmental print.

-We use a range of books from different reading schemes which go from pink (band 1) to lime (band 11).
+Children in Reception and Year 1 will bring home a decodable book that they read 4 times across the week.
+Spending 10 minutes a day reading with your an adult will hugely support the children in their journey to becoming independent readers.
+From Year 2 we use a range of books from different reading schemes which go from purple (band 8) to lime (band 11).
 The children then move onto ‘free reader’ books.
 These books cover fiction, non-fiction and poetry.
 Teachers assess children’s reading skills carefully and will decide when it is appropriate for children to move up to the next stage of reading.
 These assessments are made on the fluency, independence and understanding of a range of texts.
 Sometimes some reading books will seem much easier than others.
 This is to be expected and serves to boost confidence and reinforce prior learning.

 How you can help at home